We have this fight. You probably have a version of it too.

 Why Couples Loop (The Unsexy Truth)

-Here's what the research says, and it's annoyingly simple: we repeat arguments because the underlying needs never get addressed.
+The reason is annoyingly simple: we repeat arguments because the underlying needs never get addressed.
 The surface issue — dishes, screen time, who forgot to text — is just the trigger.
 Underneath, there's something bigger: feeling unseen, unvalued, controlled, abandoned.

 But we don't talk about the underneath thing because that's vulnerable.
 And vulnerability is terrifying.
 So instead we argue about the dishes.
 Again.